Laky64/Pendulum-Simulation-SFML/README.md

 - start the .exe inside the build folder

 ## Usage
-- spawn a pendulum by clicking inside the window
+- spawning and resetting by click buttons